-The purpose of the Medium Density Residential land use designation is to create and maintain residential neighborhoods that have a wide range of housing types with associated neighborhood amenities.
-The Medium Density Residential land use designation is primarily reserved for housing types, including but not limited to attached and detached single-family and multi-family housing.
-Generally, the implementing zoning districts have a density of at least five and up to 12 units per acre.
-In areas that have adopted redevelopment plans or are part of incentive programs, like the Workforce Housing Overlay, density can be increased up to 24 dwelling units per acre.
-The City has successfully utilized density incentives to encourage private sector investment to build workforce units.
-In addition to the provision of a variety of housing types, the Medium Density Residential land use designation also accommodates non-commercial, neighborhoodoriented facilities, such as community clubhouses, neighborhood amenities, and places of worship.
+The purpose and intent of the Medium Density Residential land use designation is to create and maintain residential neighborhoods with a wide housing range of types with associated neighborhood amenities.
+The Medium Density Residential land use designation is primarily reserved for housing types, including but not limited to attached and detached single-family multi-family housing.
+Generally, implementing zoning districts have a density of at least five and up to 12 units per acre.
+Density can be increased up to 24 dwelling units per acre on land that is also mapped as Workforce Housing Overlay or included as part of a workforce housing incentive program.
+The City has been successful utilizing density incentives to encourage private sector investment to build workforce units.
+In addition to the provision of a variety of housing types, the Medium Density Residential land use designation accommodates also commercial, neighborhood-oriented facilities, such as community clubhouses, neighborhood amenities, and places of worship.